Age: 65

-Raymond Albert Romano (born December 21, 1957) is an American stand-up comedian, actor and screenwriter.
-He is best known for his role on the sitcom Everybody Loves Raymond, for which he received an Emmy Award, and as the voice of Manny in the Ice Age film series.
+Raymond Albert "Ray" Romano (born December 21, 1957) is an American actor, stand-up comedian, screenwriter and voice actor.
+He is best known for his role on the sitcom Everybody Loves Raymond, for which he received an Emmy Award, and as the voice of "Manny" in the Ice Age film series.
 He created and starred in the TNT comedy-drama Men of a Certain Age (2009-11).
-From 2012 to 2015, Romano had a recurring role as Hank Rizzoli, a love interest of Sarah Braverman in Parenthood, and co-starred in the romantic comedy The Big Sick (2017).
+From 2012 to 2015, Romano had a recurring role as Hank Rizzoli, a love interest of Sarah Braverman in Parenthood.

 Romano attended elementary and middle school at Our Lady Queen of Martyrs in Forest Hills.
-After transferring from Archbishop Molloy High School, Romano graduated from Hillcrest High School in 1975.[11]
-He was in the same high school class as Fran Drescher.
-Before getting into show business, Romano briefly attended Queens College, in Flushing, New York, where he studied accounting.[7]
+After transferring from Archbishop Molloy High School, Romano graduated from Hillcrest High School in 1975.
+He was in the same high school class as Fran Drescher and later appeared on Drescher's sitcom, The Nanny, as Ray Barone, where it was revealed that Ray and Drescher's character, Fran Fine, were high school classmates.
+Before getting into show business, Romano briefly attended Queens College, in Flushing, New York, where he studied accounting.
+Romano quit after gaining only 15 credits in three years, but he would later return.

-Romano and his comedian best friend Kevin James starred in the salesman comedy Grilled as two Average Joes of the same profession who are both desperate to land a big sale.
+Romano and his comedian friend, Kevin James, starred in the salesman comedy, Grilled, as two guys of the same profession who are both very desperate to land a big sale.

-On December 13, 2003, Romano was featured as a special guest star, sending a birthday card to Bob Barker in his 80th birthday bash on the 27th "Million Dollar Spectacular" special of the long-running daytime CBS series The Price Is Right.
+On December 13, 2003, Romano was featured as a special guest star, sending a birthday card to Bob Barker in his eightieth-birthday bash on the twenty-seventh "Million Dollar Spectacular" special of the long-running daytime CBS series The Price Is Right.

-Romano made an appearance in the seventh season of NBC show The Office as Merv Bronte, a nervous job applicant interviewing for the job left vacant by Michael Scott.
+Romano made an appearance in the seventh season of NBC show The Office as Merv Bronte, an anxious job applicant interviewing for the job left vacant by Michael Scott.

 He joined the cast of Parenthood beginning September 11, 2012.[13][14]
 He became a semi-regular, playing photographer Hank Rizzoli, who hired and later had a romantic relationship with Sarah Braverman and developed a friendship with her nephew who has Asperger syndrome.
 The role was specifically created for him after he expressed his love for the show and met with creator Jason Katims on the set of Friday Night Lights.[15]